georchestra/cadastrapp/DOCKER_HUB.md

 [//]: # (Some additional license information which was able to be auto-detected might be found in [the `repo-info` repository's georchestra/ directory]&#40;&#41;.)

-As for any pre-built image usage, it is the image user's responsibility to ensure that any use of this image complies with any relevant licenses for all software contained within.
+As for any docker image, it is the user's responsibility to ensure that usages of this image comply with any relevant licenses for all software contained within.